miladtorabi65/University-Management-System-Tartu/README.md

 ## **Future Enhancements:**

-✅ Add a more advanced GUI framework (e.g., PyQt or Kivy) ✅ Integrate a cloud-based database for scalability
+✅ Add a more advanced GUI framework (e.g., PyQt or Kivy)
+✅ Integrate a cloud-based database for scalability
 ✅ Implement user authentication for security
-✅ Implement machine learning algorithm for analyzing the entry data
+✅ Implement a machine learning algorithm for analyzing entry data

 ---